tbrooke/flexible-graphrag/README.md

 # Flexible GraphRAG

-**Flexible GraphRAG** is a platform supporting document processing, knowledge graph auto-building, RAG and GraphRAG setup, hybrid and AI search capabilities.
+**Flexible GraphRAG** is a platform supporting document processing, knowledge graph auto-building, RAG and GraphRAG setup, hybrid search (fulltext, vector, graph) and AI Q&A query capabilities.

-A configurable hybrid search system that combines vector similarity search, full-text search, and knowledge graph traversal across multiple data sources.
-Built with LlamaIndex, it provides both a FastAPI backend with REST endpoints and a Model Context Protocol (MCP) server for MCP clients like Claude Desktop, etc. Also has Angular, React, and Vue UI clients for using the system.

 ## What It Is

+A configurable hybrid search system that optionally combines vector similarity search, full-text search, and knowledge graph GraphRAG on document processed from multiple data sources (filesystem, Alfresco, CMIS, etc.).
+Built with LlamaIndex which provides abstractions for allowing multiple vector, search graph databases, LLMs to be supported.
+It has both a FastAPI backend with REST endpoints and a Model Context Protocol (MCP) server for MCP clients like Claude Desktop, etc. Also has simple Angular, React, and Vue UI clients (which use the REST APIs of the FastAPI backend) for using interacting with the system.

+**Deployment Flexibility**: Supports both standalone and Docker deployment modes.
+Docker infrastructure provides modular database selection via docker-compose includes - vector, graph, and search databases can be included or excluded with a single comment.
+Choose between hybrid deployment (databases in Docker, backend and UIs standalone) or full containerization.

 - **Hybrid Search**: Combines vector embeddings, BM25 full-text search, and graph traversal for comprehensive document retrieval
 - **Knowledge Graph GraphRAG**: Extracts entities and relationships from documents to create graphs in graph databases for graph-based reasoning